 As part of the initial development approvals, Hacienda was required to monitor a number of environmental parameters, including water quality.
 A monitoring program was established to provide baseline data for the development.
 Water quality parameters measured included water-depth levels, flow, and quality.

-The monitoring program was modified in 1990 to reflect new standards and procedures recommended by an outside consultant, who determined true groundwater aquifers should be monitored, rather than the shallow groundwater aquitard.
+The monitoring program was modified in 1990 to reflect new standards and procedures recommended by an outside consultant, who determined that true groundwater aquifers should be monitored rather than the shallow groundwater aquitard.
 Monitoring was also changed to a yearly exercise.
-The data generated established the status of groundwater conditions which were, in turn, measured against federal, state and local requirements.
+The data generated established the status of groundwater conditions which were, in turn, measured against federal, state, and local requirements.

-In 1997, routine water and air monitoring activities were concluded after satisfactory evidence was presented to the City of Pleasanton that full time monitoring was not required.
-Future water monitoring activities will be implemented on a project specific based on future need.
+In 1997, routine water and air monitoring activities were concluded after satisfactory evidence was presented to the City of Pleasanton that full-time monitoring was not required.
+Future water monitoring activities will be implemented on a project-specific basis as needed.
 Given the absence of heavy industry in Hacienda, no new requirements have emerged since the routine program was discontinued.